Estimated reading time: 7 minutes

 Solar feed in tariffs in NSW are set entirely by the electricity companies without any intervention by Government.
 So, it’s buyer beware!

-Customers with Solar in the Ausgrid area in NSW could save $335/year on their electricity by getting the cheapest provider when compared with the benchmark price (the average of AGL, Origin and EnergyAustralia).
+Customers with Solar in the Ausgrid area in NSW could save $326/year on their electricity by getting the cheapest provider.
+We compared with our benchmark price being the average of AGL, Origin and EnergyAustralia.
 Choosing the best solar feed in tariff in NSW proved to be a less attractive strategy with either the 3 kW solar system or the 6 kW solar system.
-This plan costs $170 and $32 more than the cheapest plan respectively.
+This plan costs $339 and $278 more than the cheapest plan, respectively.

 NSW (Ausgrid) | Solar 3 kW system | Solar 6kW system | Average savings | |||